Jordan-Morrison/Giftr/README.md

 ```

 ### Edit a gift for a person, for the current user
 There is no app requirement to be able to edit gifts, so I have left this out for now.
 Can be added later if necessary.
-This function would also use **PUT** so we'd need to get that working first.